Semantic annotations

 Datasets will be categorized using the Academic Ontology.
 These annotations will be seen at the top of the landing page, and can be thought of as “themes” for the dataset.
 In reality, they are dataset-level annotations.

-Be sure to ask your peers in the #datateam slack channel whether they agree with the themes you think best fit your dataset.
+Be sure to ask your peers in the #datateam Slack channel whether they agree with the themes you think best fit your dataset.
 Once there is consensus, use the following line of code: